Dean Malenko: Professional wrestling career

-Early career (1979–1994)
+Early career (1979–1988)

 Malenko was born into a wrestling family, and his father Boris Malenko was a prominent wrestling figure.
-He started out as a referee in the Tampa area and even worked briefly as a referee for the WWF in the mid-1980s.
+He started out as a referee in the Tampa, Florida area and worked briefly as a referee for the World Wrestling Federation in the mid-1980s.
 He has wrestled all over the world and has spent much time wrestling in Mexico and Japan.
 He wrestled with his brother Joe Malenko from 1988 to 1992, forming a tag team working in Puerto Rico, Japan, and Australia until his brother retired.
 On January 24, 1992, Malenko defeated "The Superstar" for the Suncoast Pro Wrestling (SPW) Southern title in Palmetto, Florida.
-Malenko defeated Jimmy Backlund for the ICWA Light Heavyweight title on March 12, 1992, in Tampa.
+Dean Malenko defeated Jimmy Backlund for the ICWA Light Heavyweight title on March 12, 1992, in Tampa.
 Then, Malenko teamed with his brother losing to Ricky Steamboat and Nikita Koloff at Clash of the Champions XIX.

+All Japan Pro Wrestling (1988–1992)

+In February 1988, Malenko debuted in All Japan Pro Wrestling (AJPW) alongside his brother Joe Malenko.
+Over the following four years, the Malenko Brothers wrestled multiple tours with AJPW, facing teams such as the British Bulldogs, Dory Funk Jr. and Terry Funk, Footloose, and the Can-Am Express.
+In July 1989, the brothers wrestled one another in a bout for Joe Malenko's World Junior Heavyweight Championship, with Joe prevailing.
+They made their final appearances in the promotion in June 1992.

+New Japan Pro-Wrestling (1992–1997, 1999)

+In October 1992, Malenko debuted in New Japan Pro-Wrestling (NJPW), where he formed a tag team with Pegasus Kid/Wild Pegasus.
+In late 1992 and early 1993, they had a series of matches against El Samurai and Jushin Thunder Liger.
+In May to June 1993, Malenko competed in the Top of the Super Juniors tournament; he was successful in the first round, but was eliminated in the second round by El Samurai.

+In April 1994, Malenko competed in the Super J-Cup, being eliminated in the first round by Gedo.
+In May to June 1994, he competed in the Best of the Super Juniors tournament, placing sixth with twelve points.
+In October 1994, he and Tokimitsu Ishizawa entered the Super Grade Junior Heavyweight Tag League, losing to Shinjiro Otani and Wild Pegasus in the semi-finals.

+In June to July 1995, Malenko again entered the Best of the Super Juniors tournament, placing joint second with nine points.
+In May to June 1996, he once again entered the Best of the Super Juniors tournament, placing fourth in block B.

+Malenko made his final appearances in NJPW in October 1999 as part of its Fall in Black tour, reforming his tag team with Wild Pegasus to defeat El Samurai and Liger.